In 1996, The Nature Conservancy purchased 7,200 acres of agricultural land in Newton County from Prudential Insurance.

 While the marsh is gone, remnant landscapes survive with high potential for restoration and conservation.
 So in 1996, The Nature Conservancy purchased 7,200 acres of agricultural land in central Newton County from a single owner, Prudential Insurance/Bank.
 The goal was to preserve the unique habitats that still thrived, and restore the land back to its original state as much as possible.

 Active restoration began in 1997 by planting 200 acres with seeds of native grasses and wildflowers.
-Each year since then, additional acres are taken out of farming following the harvest of the crop in the fall.
-Prairie seeds that have been collected from our nursery and nearby from the wild are planted over the field.
-We have planted over 600 native plant species at Kankakee Sands over 6,000 acres to date.
+Each year since then, additional acres are taken out of farming following the fall harvest.
+In 2000, the Illinois side of the preserve came online with the purchase of the Tallmadge Sand Forest Land and Water Reserve in June.

-Wildfires are a natural and healthy part of grassland and barrens ecosystems.
-We can maximize the benefits and minimize the negative impacts of fire at Kankakee Sands by choosing the timing, intensity and area of the fire through the practice of prescribed burning.
-Prescribed burning is carried out by specially trained and experienced personnel who first write a plan which contains a set of conditions (a prescription) for wind, humidity, vegetation, season, burn breaks, crew and equipment.
+Because wildfires are a natural and healthy part of grassland and barrens ecosystems, prescribed burning is carried out by specially trained and experienced personnel who first write a plan which contains a set of conditions (a prescription) for wind, humidity, vegetation, season, burn breaks, crew and equipment.
 When these conditions are met, the fire crew assembles at the site and burns the specified area.